jitpack/jitpack.io/README.md

 **Snapshots**

-Snapshot versions are useful during development.
 A snapshot is a version that has not been released.
 The difference between a real version and a snapshot is that snapshot might still get updates.
 Snapshot versions are useful during development process and JitPack provides two ways to get them.
 You can specify a version for your dependency as:

  - commit hash